1024mb/fdroid_metadata_generator/README.md

    will be used.
 3. If the app's website is not a repository "Copyright" will be assumed.

+Packages not found and packages that had any data not found will be writen to a log file located in the same path than the program.
+They are also printed at the end.

 -------------------------

 Don't forget to run these two commands after all the download is completed: